Update: For an attempt to describe some of the findings from “race reconciled” in an Intro-to-Anthropology class see:

 Race Reconciled on Genetic Variation

 Even after proving the continuous variation of skin color, and even after showing how bones and skulls do not confirm traditional race classifications, there is still the sense that genetics offers real proof of race.
 Genetic testing companies amplify this misconception in a rush to market ancestry, while pharmaceutical companies sell race-targeted medications.

 On the issue of genetic ancestry testing, there seems to be greater recognition that the recreational activity does not say that much about real ancestors.
-The 2007 New York Times article DNA Tests Find Branches but Few Roots, included in the 3rd edition of Anthropology: What Does it Mean to be Human? discusses exactly how many possible branches there may be in these kinds of tests.
-Even more recently, the wonderfully-titled To claim someone has ‘Viking ancestors’ is no better than astrology may be helpful:
+The 2007 New York Times article DNA Tests Find Branches but Few Roots, included in the 4th edition of Anthropology: What Does it Mean to be Human? discusses exactly how many possible branches there may be in these kinds of tests.
+The wonderfully-titled 2013 article, To claim someone has ‘Viking ancestors’ is no better than astrology is also helpful:

 You don’t have to look very far back before you have more ancestors than sections of DNA, and that means you have ancestors from whom you have inherited no DNA.
 Added to this, humans have an undeniable fondness for moving and mating–in spite of ethnic, religious or national boundaries–so looking back through time your many ancestors will be spread out over an increasingly wide area.
 This means we don’t have to look back much more than around 3,500 years before somebody lived who is the common ancestor of everybody alive today.
 And perhaps most surprisingly, it has been reasonably estimated that around 5,000 years ago everybody who was alive was either the common ancestor of everybody alive today, or of nobody alive today; at this point in history we all share exactly the same set of ancestors.